Skip to main content

 Werkzeug==2.3.7

-Step 5: Create a Startup Script
+Step 5: Create the Startup Script

-Create the scf_bootstrap file (without extension):
+Create the scf_bootstrap file (with no extension):

 #!/bin/bash

-export PYTHONPATH="./env/lib/python3.10/site-packages:$PYTHONPATH"
+export PYTHONPATH="./third_party:$PYTHONPATH"

 /var/lang/python310/bin/python3.10 app.py

-Grant execute permission to the startup script:
+Grant execute permissions to the startup script:

 chmod +x scf_bootstrap